malramsay64/phd-thesis/02_Methods/Machine_Learning.md

 a statistical approach and a machine learning approach is the methodology.

-### Why Machine Learning

-There are a range of parameters which can be used to identify a particular structure within a simulation.
-In the field of self assembly @Keys2011 describe six;

-1. Point matching,
-2. shape histogram,
-3. shape distributions,
-4. harmonic descriptors,
-5. shape context, and
-6. lightfield descriptor.

-To accurately describe the similarity of one structure to another many of these different descriptors can be used, resulting in a multi-dimensional description of a configuration.
-The question then becomes,
-which structure is this closest to?

-Using existing data for hypothesis testing has been within the realm of statistical analysis for hundreds of years. @Stigler1986 However, statistical approaches like ANOVA are problematic in high dimensional space.
-This is where machine learning can really improve on these existing methods.

-Machine learning is becoming widely used within materials science [@Mueller2016;@Vasudevan2019] used for applications including;

-- detection of crystal structures, [@Spellings2018;@Carrasquilla2017;@Boattini2018]
-- characterisation of amorphous materials, [@Ballard2016;@Ballard2017]
-- prediction of material properties, [@Hansen2013;@Hansen2015;@Pilania2013;@McDonagh2019] and
-- the development of interatomic potentials. [@Snyder2012]

-The places where machine learning is most useful is in places where there are many hand tuned fitting parameters, and for analysis of large datasets we don't fully understand.
-Where there are many hand tuned parameters, machine learning can help guide finding the best solution much like @Meenakshisundaram2019 have done with finding the best molecular glass formers.
-In running an experiment where the data collection and analysis is automated, the machine learning directs new simulations based on the existing data.
-As more data is collected the directed guesses improve.
-The tuning of parameters using machine learning has also been used by @Ren2018 to speed up the development of a novel amorphous alloy.
-The optimisations allowed by machine learning speed up the process of discovery by 1000 times.

-There are many problems in materials science we don't fully understand, like the glass transition, and there are tremendous volumes of data from both simulations and experiments.
-@DellAnna2008 use machine learning to aid in the analysis and understanding of data from Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS) spectra.
-Using a Supervised Principal component technique @Bair2006 to reduce the number of peaks analysed in the resulting spectrum from 55 to 8, they were able to develop models to effectively predict the chemical composition of thin films.

-Machine learning provides a range of tools for understanding, analysing, and predicting data.
-However, like a statistical analysis machine learning needs to be applied carefully using the appropriate analysis for the task at hand.
-It is not a black box which magically solves problems. [@Lehman2019]

 ### Feature Development

 The features of a machine learning model